NASA-IMPACT/veda-ui/docs/content/frontmatter/layer.md

 `string`
 This key describes s the geographic coverage of the data.

-**info.latency**
+**info.temporalResolution**
 `string`
-This key refers to the frequency with which the data is updated or made available.
+This key describes the periodicity of the data.

 **info.unit**
 `string`